 WNC New Local Plan – update & East Farndon Parish Council response

 As part of the West Northamptonshire Council (WNC) development of a new local plan, in June 2024, East Farndon Parish Council (EFPC) responded to submit our drawn Village Confines, 4 nominations for Local Green Spaces and a request to extend the WNC Special Landscape Area within which East Farndon is located.
-These requests will remain in a pending status until the new WNC local plan is formally accepted and published in 2025.
-The EFPC submissions can be viewed in map form by clicking the links below.
+These requests will remain in a pending status until the new WNC local plan is formally accepted and published, this being expected in 2025.
+In Sept 2024, WNC reported that new housing targets have been set by the new Government.
+A further 460 houses each year need to be built, which over 17 years is an increase of about 8,000 houses (a 21% increase).
+This means that WNC have to revise their draft Local Plan and re-consult.
+The EFPC submissions from June 2024 can be viewed in map form by clicking the links below.

 Local Green Space Nominations Map